 What is Shopify?

 Shopify is the leading ecommerce platform which enables entrepreneurs to start their own online store.
 Their platform is simple to use, so you’ll be able to build your own store even if you don’t have any technical experience.
 It’s perfect for entrepreneurs who want to start their own ecommerce store without any hassle.
+You can read an in-depth Shopify review that details who Shopify is for, why you should use it and some great new features they’ve recently added.

 Why Would I Start Dropshipping on Shopify?